miromasat/cloudtrail-observability-workshop/README.md

 # AWS Cloudtrail Workshop 2021:
-This small workshop walks a customer through the ability to alert on specific events that AWS CloudTrail records and then evaluate and respond to these in two ways:
+This small workshop walks a customer through the ability to alert on specific events that AWS CloudTrail records and then evaluate and respond to these in three ways:
 1. Capture AWS Resource *Change* through AWS EventBridge and notify via AWS SNS Email Notification
 2. Capture AWS Resource *State* through AWS Config and remediate via AWS Systems Manager Document
+3. Capture AWS Resource *History* through Amazon S3, query this information via Amazon Athena and visualize the data in a dashboard using Amazon QuickSight.

 ## Architectural Diagram:
 ![Architectural Diagram](/cloudtrail-workshop-2021.jpg)